 Overall, all disc-braking front hubs are machined in one piece.
 This guarantees safety and reliability.
 Only Extralite had ventured into a 3-piece design that helped to reduce machining costs but they are back to monobloc in 2020.

 130+12 = 142.
 TWELVE millimeters.
 This is the wheelbase gain between a rim brake hub and its disc brake hub counterpart, in its current definitive standard.

-Phew, it was time to increase this dimension.
-It was creating real spacing issues with the more and more toothed cassettes.
+Phew, it was time to increase this 130 dimension.
+It created real spacing issues with the many cogs on the cassettes.

 These 12mm don't seem much at first glance, but they generate an appreciable difference in lateral support.
 This extra increases the (too) small distance between wheel centre and drive side spokes.

-Its particularity is that it transmits driving torque and braking torque forces.
-Both side of the hub receive spokes being tangentially oriented in relation to the hub to take advantage of their high tensile strength.
+Disc brake rear hub particularity is that it transmits driving torque and braking torque forces.
+Both side of the hub receive spokes being tangentially oriented in relation to the hub: taking advantage of their high tensile strength.

 The hub shells look very agressive because of the the multiple machining operations.

 The flange position still takes the crucial importance on the stiffness and performance of the wheel.
 The further apart they are, the better the wheel stability.
 Keeping in mind that the freewheel body takes up to 40mm of spacing on the cassette side so it is critical to position this flange: it will be master of the left/right spoke tension ratio.

 On the disc side, the amplitude in the position of the flange is at manufacturer discretion.
 It can be pushed out from wheel center within the limit of the disc spacing.
 When positioned equidistant from the drive side flange, the tension of the left/right spokes will be balanced: 100% on each side.
 Increasing this distance improves wheel stability but generates un-balanced spokes tensions: 100% on the cassette side but significantly less on the disc side.